benjaminchristie/slidev-collab/README.md

 Speaker notes are HTML comments at the end of a slide; the audience never sees them.
 Both example decks carry notes explaining the deck as you page through it in presenter mode.

-The dev server runs with `--remote` and no password, so anyone who can reach port 3030 can open `/presenter`.
-That is fine on your own machine and worth knowing on shared wifi.

 ## Checking every deck builds